Conversations with experts that explore the big trends shaping the professional services industry.

 The future of the professional services industry has never been so opaque.
 As we hurtle along an uncertain trajectory, services from audit to consulting will all need to be radically re-imagined.
 On this podcast, we explore the changing face of the industry, and what that means for firms that want to compete—and win—in the modern knowledge economy.

-To continue our discussions around brand in professional services, David Redhill, ex-Global CMO at Deloitte, joins us for this podcast episode.
+To continue our discussions around brand in professional services, David Redhill, ex-CMO of Global Consulting, Deloitte, joins us for this podcast episode.
 We explore whether firms can truly use their culture as a differentiator, the extent to which expertise is related to brand, and how mid-sized firms can compete in an increasingly crowded market.

 Has anything truly disrupted the consulting industry in the years since Clayton Christensen’s groundbreaking article in the Harvard Business Review?
 To discuss the issue of disruption within consulting, Fiona Czerniawska is joined by Julian Birkinshaw and David Lancefield from the London Business School.